-- · Allow to allow the action by default, - · Block to block the action by default, - Block and kill to block the action by default, and shut down the process that launched the action. - Block, kill and quarantine to block the action by default, kill the process that triggered the action, and quarantine suspicious files.
+- Allow to allow the action by default, - Block to block the action by default, - Block and kill to block the action by default, and shut down the process that launched the action. - Block, kill and quarantine to block the action by default, kill the process that triggered the action, and quarantine suspicious files.
 For more information, see the section Managing file quarantine. - Ask for the user to be consulted. - Skip behavior to ignore the subrule if the behavior is detected and move on to the next behavior. - Skip rule to ignore the rule contained in this rule set and evaluate the next rule. - Skip rule group to ignore the rules contained in the rule group and evaluate the next rule group or rule. - Skip rule set to ignore all the rules contained in this rule set and evaluate the next rule set. - 9.
 Click on + Add specific behavior and select the process(es) that you want to exclude from the default behavior.
 Select the behavior for each case.

-- the rule.
+- 10. In the upper banner in the rule, you can: - If necessary, rearrange the order of the rules by clicking on is when the cursor hovers the rule.
 Each rule displays its line number in the banner. - Disable rule.
 For more information, refer to the section Disabling security rules. - Indicate the intent of the rule, according to predefined categories: